 2. Provide a Home Inspection report and repair cost estimate.

 The inspection period will start once the Charlotte short sale is approved.
 There is no difference on what you could negotiate during inspections of a short sale compared with a traditional sale.
 The only difference is the deciding party with the last say is not the seller, but the lender or MI company.
-This means you are not trying to convince someone who is more aware of the property’s condition, but a company to accept a lower value than what they have already approved and accept more losses for the home.
+This means you are not trying to convince someone who is more aware of the property’s condition, but a company to accept a lower value than what they have already approved and accepted more losses for the home.

 Make it simpler for the lender by breaking down specifically what’s wrong with the Charlotte short sale home, how much it will cost to repair it, and submit a formal inspection report summary and a repair cost estimate done by a professional.
 Let’s say the total estimated repairs amounted to $10,000, and then you could probably ask $7,000 off from the home’s price.
 This will appear that you are willing to take less than what is needed for repairs and hope that the lender might concede to your request.